.png)

 Brainspotting is a unique trauma recovery approach.
 Unlike with traditional “talk therapy”, there is no need to find words to verbalize your traumatic experiences for the therapist.
 You don’t have to talk about what happened—unless you want to.
 You can say as much or as little as feels right for you.

 Brainspotting addresses difficult emotions related to a traumatic experience through eye position and gaze direction.
-This technique is rooted in a neurological phenomenon where our emotional state naturally influences our gaze, and conversely, our conscious gaze direction can also affect how we feel.
+This therapeutic modality is rooted in a neurological phenomenon where our emotional state naturally influences our gaze, and conversely, our conscious gaze direction can also affect how we feel.
 As you will discover, our eyes are not just an expression of our feelings; they are an access point—"a window" into the trauma itself.

 "Where You Look Affects How You Feel"